Derivative Tax Challenges: Navigating the Changing IRS Rules on the Treatment of Swaps and Futures

 Recording of a 110-minute premium CLE/CPE webinar with Q&A

-This CLE webinar will prepare tax counsel to address current tax issues specific to derivative financial products.
+This CLE course will prepare tax counsel to address current tax issues specific to derivative financial products.
 Our distinguished panel will help tax counsel to identify the issues and explain how to resolve them.

 New regulations on swap transfers, assignments and novations